restot/opencloud-desktop/test/manual/testplan.md

 * Add a new account with valid credentials
 * Attempt to add an account with invalid credentials
 * Skip sync folder configuration during setup
-* Configure multiple sync connections for one account
+* Second run: Configure sync folder configuration during setup

-### Connection Management
+### Sync Connections
-* Pause and resume synchronization
+* Pause and resume synchronization on Personal and a project space
+* Force a sync while an Upload to a different space is running
+* Force a sync while a Download from a different space is running
-* Remove a folder sync connection
+* Remove a project space sync connection
 * Remove an account
+* Add an account directly after the removal
+* Create a complicated folder tree in a project space and then configure selective sync

 ## Basic Synchronization
 ### Basic File Operations